jgscott/ECO395M/exercises/exercises01.md

 ### The theories

 People have a lot of pet theories about what explains the variation in prices between gas stations.
-Here are several such theories:
+Here are several such theories below.  __Which of these theories seem plausible, and which are unsupported by data?
+Take each theory one by one and assess the evidence for or against the theory using the suggested plot in parentheses.__

-A) Gas stations charge more if they lack direct competition in sight.
+A) Gas stations charge more if they lack direct competition in sight (boxplot).

-B) The richer the area, the higher the gas prices.
+B) The richer the area, the higher the gas price (scatter plot).

+C) Shell charges more than other brands (bar plot).

-C) Gas stations at stoplights charge more.
+D) Gas stations at stoplights charge more (faceted histogram).

-D) Gas stations with direct highway access charge more.
+E) Gas stations with direct highway access charge more (your choice of plot).

-E) Shell charges more than all other non-Shell brands.

-__Which of these theories seem plausible, and which are unsupported by data?
-Take each theory one by one and assess the evidence for or against the theory using a single plot.__

 Include an annotation below each plot.
 (This is especially easy to do in RMarkdown: just write a paragraph below the plot.)
 Your annotation of each figure should include two main elements:
 - Claim: a statement of the theory itself.